James S. Rickards High School

 James S. Rickards High School is a public high school in Tallahassee, Florida, United States.
 It is a part of Leon County Schools.

-Rickards has hosted an International Baccalaureate program since 1994, creating a culturally diverse mix of students and a varied ethnic focus.
-The school has many programs that demonstrate cultural diversity and equality, one of which focuses on traditional dance and clothes.
-This program is coordinated by Dr. Joe Williams.
+The first graduating class was in 1966 and the first class president was Hugh Paul Corley, Jr. The first Miss Rickards to be crowned was Betty Screws in 1966.
+The Class of 1966 was inducted into the school’s Hall of Fame as they were the pioneers who set the standards of the school.
 The school's mascot, originally the Rickards Redskins, was changed to the Rickards Raiders in 2000 because of controversy over the racial connotations of the term "redskin".
 The school colors are blue and gold.

+Programs

+Rickards has hosted an International Baccalaureate program since 1994.
+This program is coordinated by Dr. Joe Williams.

 Alumni Village, the designated Florida State University housing unit for FSU students with children, was zoned to Rickards High School prior to its closure.

 Campus

 In 2018, Leon County Schools began a $35 million renovation of Rickards' campus, including new athletic fields and academic buildings.